Growth Rate This tree grows at a fast rate, with height increases of more than 24″ per year.

 All reputable nurseries are well aware of the evils of this tree, and refuse to sell them.
 Don’t let someone talk you into a Cleveland Select or other pear tree, all varieties of “ornamental” pear trees are equally bad.

-How long does a pear tree take to bear fruit?
+How much does a Cleveland pear tree cost?

 Why are Cleveland pear trees bad?